 3. Champagne Day Trip

-One of the best things to do in Paris, France is actually stepping slightly outside of Paris for the day and into the nearby Champagne region.
-After all, the very birthplace of champagne is less than an hour’s ride away from Paris and visiting is a once-in-a-lifetime experience that should not be missed.
-Luckily, there are several champagne tours from Paris to join for a delightful day trip.
+One of the best things to do in Paris, France, is to step slightly outside of Paris for the day and into the nearby Champagne region.
+After all, the very birthplace of champagne is less than an hour’s ride away from Paris, and visiting is a once-in-a-lifetime experience that should not be missed.
+Luckily, there are several champagne tours from Paris for a delightful day trip.

-A visit to the Champagne region of France means a day spent out in the French countryside, being escorted from one Champagne house to another.
+A visit to the Champagne region of France means a day spent in the French countryside, being escorted from one Champagne house to another.
 You’ll learn about the history of bubbly as well as how it is produced.
-Most importantly, you’ll have the opportunity to sample several glasses of chilled, sparkling Champagne under the French sun.
+Most importantly, you’ll be able to sample several glasses of chilled, sparkling Champagne under the French sun.

 It’s a luxurious way to spend a day while visiting Paris.
-Additionally, the region offers delectable culinary delights for lunch and as snacks.
-Be sure to try the Reims ham and stock up on the rose biscuits famous in the area as well.
-Pro tip — dip the biscuits in Champagne for a truffle-like treat.
+Additionally, the region offers delectable culinary delights for lunch and snacks.
+Be sure to try the Reims ham and stock up on the rose biscuits famous in the area.
+Pro tip: Dip the biscuits in Champagne for a truffle-like treat.

 See Related: Best Wine Tours in Paris, France